-In my previous posts I presented the costs of a legal wedding in Tahiti, that is, how much it does cost at home to order the documents, have them stamped for international use, translated into French, and expedited to French Polynesia, as well as the requirements to get legally married in Tahiti.
+In my previous posts I presented the costs of a legal wedding in Tahiti, that is, how much it does cost at home to order the documents, have them stamped for international use, translated into French, and shipped to French Polynesia, as well as the requirements to get legally married in Tahiti.

 Now that you have determined that having a legal wedding in Tahiti fits in your budget, and that you meet the requirements, I will list here the official documents you’ll need to order and/or to apply for, to have a civil marriage in Tahiti.

-What Documents Do I Need To Organize?
+Tahiti Legal Wedding Documents: What Do I Need To Organize?